 Urinary tract infections are the second most common reason why people go to the doctor every year.
 Men can get urinary infections, but they are much more common in women.
-Over eight million women see their doctor for treatment of this infection every year.
+Over eight million women go see their doctor due to them every year.
 And 20 percent of these women will have a second infection.

-1. Baking Soda
+1. Baking soda

-To help reduce your chances of developing a urinary tract infection or treat it from the start, you can add a teaspoon of baking soda to a glass of water.
-This will help relieve the infection.
-Baking soda neutralizes acid in your urine and accelerates recovery.
+To help reduce your chances of developing a urinary tract infection or help treat it from the start, you can add a teaspoon of baking soda to a glass of water.
+This may help relieve the infection.
+Baking soda may neutralize acid in your urine and thus accelerate recovery.

-3. Cranberry Juice
+3. Cranberry juice

 Drink 4 ounces of cranberry juice a day to help keep your bladder free from infection.
 But if you tend to have urinary infections or have one right now, try to drink at least 2 or 4 glasses of cranberry juice a day.

 5. Vitamin C

 If you tend to get urinary tract infections, be sure to drink a lot of water: around 8 glasses a day.
-You should be urinating at least every four or five hours.
+You should urinate at least every four or five hours.